***By Yaron Kassner, CTO and Co Founder, Silverfort***

-Silverfort provides MFA for remote desktop, even if you chose to go with the Hybrid Azure AD Joined Key Trust Deployment.
+Silverfort provides MFA for remote desktop, even if you chose to go with the Hybrid Entra ID (formerly Azure AD) Joined Key Trust Deployment.

 MFA for device registration

-The first step of registering a device to Azure AD, typically requires MFA, and that can be achieved with Silverfort.
+The first step of registering a device to Entra ID (formerly Azure AD), typically requires MFA, and that can be achieved with Silverfort.

 How to Go Password-less